 Limitation Of Liability

 Although reasonable precautions are taken to maintain adequate security, the university cannot guarantee the safety of and does not assume any legal obligation to pay for injury to persons, or loss or damage to items of personal property, which occurs in its buildings or on its grounds prior to, during, or subsequent to the period of the contract.
 The student and their guarantor are encouraged to carry appropriate insurance to cover such losses.
 Refunds are not made for meals missed, special diets, religious activities, employment, class schedule conflicts, mechanical, heating/air conditioning, plumbing, electrical malfunctions, or for any other reason.

 the contract.
 The contract is valid for the specific academic term(s) or the remainder

 Registered sex offenders and students convicted of any felony are not permitted to live in university-owned housing which includes the university residence halls.

-Vacancies In Carpenter/Wells, Murray Hall, Talkington Hall and West Village
+Vacancies in Carpenter/Wells, Murray Hall, Talkington Hall, Gordon, and West Village

 When a roommate in a suite or an apartment moves, the remaining residents may request a roommate of their choice by contacting University Student Housing at 806-742-2661 or by visiting the Welcome Center in Wiggins Complex.
 Any person requested by the remaining residents must meet the eligibility requirements for residence in Carpenter/Wells and West Village.
 Should the residents not have a preferred roommate; University Student Housing will assign an eligible person to the vacancy.
 Other residents of an apartment or suite may not occupy or use, in any way, a vacant bedroom space.